Federal Hiring Reform

-A Presidential Memorandum to improve the federal recruitment and hiring process was issued on May 11, 2010.
+A Presidential Memorandum to improve the federal recruitment and hiring process was issued.
 It states: "To deliver the quality services and results the American people expect and deserve, the Federal Government must recruit and hire highly qualified employees, and public service should be a career of choice for the most talented Americans.
 Yet the complexity and inefficiency of today's Federal hiring process deters many highly qualified individuals from seeking and obtaining jobs in the Federal Government."

 The purpose of the overhaul of recruitment and hiring for civil servants is to create a "commonsense hiring process."
-According to the Memoranda, new hiring measures will take place effective November 1, 2010.
-Specifically, the directive calls for adopting hiring procedures that: (1) eliminate any requirement that applicants respond to essay-style questions when submitting their initial application materials for any Federal job; and (2) allow individuals to apply for Federal employment by submitting résumés and cover letters or completing simple, plain language applications, and assess applicants using valid, reliable tools.
+The directive calls for adopting hiring procedures that: (1) eliminate any requirement that applicants respond to essay-style questions when submitting their initial application materials for any Federal job; and (2) allow individuals to apply for Federal employment by submitting résumés and cover letters or completing simple, plain language applications, and assess applicants using valid, reliable tools.

 These requirements sound reasonable, as the average American employment candidate searches for employment with a two-page résumé.

 Knowledge, Skills, Abilities (KSAs) and Self Assessment Questions